GitauMbugua/Fifa-Dataset-Analysis/README.md

    - Checked for and removed any duplicate entries to maintain data integrity.

 4. **Feature Engineering:**
-   - Created new features, if necessary, to enhance the dataset for more insightful analyses.
+   - Created a new column to enhance the dataset for more insightful analyses.

 ## Analysis Highlights